xty9501/xty9501.github.io/_pages/about.md

 Latest News
 ------
+08/2025: I will move to Oregon State University.
 05/2025: Our paper "Enabling Efficient Error-controlled Lossy Compression for Unstructured Scientific Data" has been selected as <b>IPDPS'25 Best Paper Award</b>.
 03/2025: One paper has been accepted in ICDE'25.
 12/2024: Two papers have been accepted in IPDPS'25(one has been nominated for the Best Paper Award).